 UK magazines

-UK magazines are mainly based in London, though some groups, such as Future in Bath and DC Thomson in Dundee, are based in other cities.
-The Periodical Publishers Association represents about 400 companies, accounting for some 2,300 consumer, business and professional magazines - 80 per cent of the UK magazine market by turnover.
-There are more than 8,000 titles published in Britain and they can be categorised as belonging to one of these sectors:
+UK magazines are mainly based in London, though some publishing groups, such as Future in Bath and DC Thomson in Dundee, are based in other cities.
+The Periodical Publishers Association represents 400 publishers operating in Britain, accounting for 2,300 consumer, business and professional magazines – 80 per cent of the UK magazine market by turnover.
+There are 8,000 titles published in Britain and they can be categorised in these sectors:

 - consumer (general and specialist) sold in newsagents;